k-hop Graph Neural Networks: Experimental Evaluation

 \textbf{Experimental setup.} For each configuration, we generate $20$ graphs using the procedure described above.
 For each graph, we perform $10$-fold cross validation.
 We repeat the whole process $25$ times.
 We measure the performance of the different algorithms using the following two evaluation metrics: ($1$) average accuracy and ($2$) average F$1$-score.

 For the unsupervised algorithms, we learn an embedding for each node, and we predict the class label of each node in the test set using a $4$-nearest neighbors classifier.
+For the proposed $k$-hop GNN model, the standard GNN model, ChebNet and ARMA, we train the models on the training set of each fold and use the models to classify the nodes of the test set.

-For all baselines, we use the default parameter values.
-Specifically, for struc2vec, we set the probability that the random walks stays in current layer to $0.3$, the dimensionality of the embeddings to $128$, the number of epochs to $5$, the number of walks per node to $10$, the walk length to $80$ and the context window size to $10$.
+For all the unsupervised algorithms, we use the default parameter values.
+Specifically, for struc2vec, we set the probability that the random walks stays in current layer to 0.3, the dimensionality of the embeddings to $128$, the number of epochs to $5$, the number of walks per node to $10$, the walk length to $80$ and the context window size to $10$.
 Furthermore, we make use of all approximations OPT1, OPT2, and OPT3.
 For GraphWave, we use the multiscale version, set $d=50$ and use evenly spaced sampling points $t_i$ in range $[0,100]$.
-For DeepWalk, we set the dimensionality of the embeddings to $128$, the number of epochs to $5$, the number of walks per node to $80$, the walk length to $40$ and the context window size to $10$.
 Finally, for RolX, we did not use any approach for automatically detecting the number of different roles, but we directly provided the algorithm with the correct number of roles.
-For the proposed $k$-hop GNN model and the standard GNN model, we train the models on the training set of each fold and use the models to classify the nodes of the test set.
-We use $2$ and $3$ neighborhood aggregation layers for the standard GNN, and $1$ layer for the proposed $2$-hop and $3$-hop GNNs.
-The neighborhood aggregation layers of all architectures consist of MLPs with $2$ layers.
+We use $2$ and $3$ neighborhood aggregation layers for the standard GNN, and $1$ layer for ChebNet, ARMA and the proposed $2$-hop and $3$-hop GNNs.
+For ChebNet, we use polynomials of order $2$ and $3$, and for ARMA, we set the number of stacks $K$ to $2$ and the depth $T$ to $2$ and $3$.
+The neighborhood aggregation layers of the $k$-hop GNN models and of the standard GNN models consist of MLPs with $2$ layers.
 Batch normalization is applied to the output of every neighborhood aggregation layer.
-The hidden-dimension size of the MLPs was set equal to $8$.
-Moreover, we used the Adam optimizer with a learning rate of $10^{-2}$, and we trained the neural networks for $200$ epochs.
+The hidden-dimension size of the MLPs is chosen from $\{8,16,32\}$ and the dropout rate from $\{0.0, 0.2\}$.
+To train all neural networks, we use the Adam optimizer with initial learning rate 0.01 and decay the learning rate by 0.5 every $50$ epochs.
+We set the number of epochs to $200$.
+We store the model that achieved the best validation accuracy into disk.
+At the end of training, the model is retrieved from the disk, and we use it to classify the test instances.